Ramneantu/deepfake-detection/README.md

 All of the five example will output a trained model.
 Note that for really big datasets (c0, c23) the svm might take a while to train.

+Attention!
+There is one case that is not working: the case when you already have precomputed training features `--training_set <pkl_file>` but want to compute new test features is not working.
+We never came across this particular case.

 ## 5. Example: Training on X-ray dataset